 You don’t wanna be stuck with whatever tent you got from Tesco the night before again, do you?

 At a festival, if not at all times, you want to cut the number of people a tent says it can sleep in half.
-You’ll need somewhere to store all that beer, and even without much stuff, a supposedly 4-man tent would be far too cosy with four people sleeping inside it.
+You’ll need somewhere to store all that beer and your muddy wellies.
+Even without much stuff, a supposedly 4-man tent would be far too cosy with four people sleeping inside it.

-We’d always avoid single-skin tents, such as most pop-up tents or cheap tents found in supermarkets.
+We’d also always avoid single-skin tents, such as most pop-up tents or cheap supermarket tents.
 These tents have only a single layer of fabric between where you sleep and the outside world.
-Decent tents have two layers with a gap between the two, which prevents water from getting inside.
+Decent tents have two layers (an inner bedroom and an outer waterproof flysheet) with a gap between the two, which prevents condensation and rain from getting inside.

-Oh, and if there’s a few of you going to your next festival, get everyone to chip in.
-Then you can get a nice tent, with room to sit about on your chairs and charge your phones inside when it rains all day.
+If there’s a few of you going, get everyone to chip in.
+Then you can get a nice, tall tunnel tent, with room to sit about on your chairs and charge your phones inside when it rains all day.

 High-quality tent for 2-3 people